ARMENIA – Center (Yerevan, Ararat, Kotayk, Aragatsotn, Armavir)

 Tsitsernakaberd hill / Tsitsernakaberd Memorial Complex.
 This large complex of monuments built in 1967 has several components to memorialize the 1.5 million Armenians killed in the Armenian Genocide of 1915-22.
 Pass through 100s of evergreen trees planted by the leaders of several countries and individuals.
 A wide walk passes the 100m long basalt Memorial Wall with the cities of the Ottoman Empire emptied in the Armenian genocide.
 The Memorial Pillar is a 44m high, 4-sided obelisk that tapers to a needle point and symbolizes the rebirth of the Armenian people.
 The Eternal Flame is surrounded by 12 granite steles that lean in towards the flame.

-Several khatchars (cross stones) memorialize the Azerbaijan pogroms in Sumgait 1988, Korovabad 1988 and Baku in 1990.Image result for Tsitsernakaberd Memorial Complex.
+Several khatchars (cross stones) memorialize the Azerbaijan pogroms in Sumgait in 1988, Korovabad in 1988 and Baku in 1990.

 Armenian Genocide Museum.
 The museum was added to the memorial on the 80th anniversary of the genocide in 1995.
 In 1882, there were 2,660,000 Armenians in the Ottoman Empire with 1,630,000 in western Armenia.
 Istanbul alone had 200,000 or 20% of its population Armenian.
 The attacks on Armenians started in the 1880s and continued until WWI when the Ottoman Empire allied itself with Germany and Austro-Hungary when the real genocide started.
-It goes into great deal the entire course of the tragedy.
+It goes into a great deal the entire course of the tragedy.
 Children were one of the main disasters as 165,000 ended up as orphans held in orphanages and Muslim homes in Syria, Lebanon, Iraq, Greece, Georgia and the Ottoman Empire.
 Free

 Tamanyan Architecture Museum.
 In Soviet times, Tamanian was the city architect of Yerevan.
 His plan, intended for a city of a couple of hundred thousand residents, has since been mushroomed into a metropolis of over 1 million.
 Founded in 2001 through the efforts of the grandson of this outstanding architect, the museum exhibits drawings signed by the architect, photographs and other materials donated by the family.
-The architects bust (by sculptor Artashes Hovsepyan) marks the entrance to the museum.
+The architect’s bust (by sculptor Artashes Hovsepyan) marks the entrance to the museum.
 Free

 Alexander Spendiaryan House Museum.
-(1871-1928) was a Russian and Soviet music composer, conductor, founder of Armenian national symphonic music.
+(1871-1928) was a Russian and Soviet music composer, conductor, and founder of Armenian national symphonic music.

 In 1924, he moved to Yerevan from Russia.
 The “Yerevan Sketches (Etudes)” (1925) comprise some of the best work of Spendiarov’s last years.

 Vernissage Market.
-This is a huge (2 blocks long, 3 aisles and 5 rows wide) open air market mostly with jewelry and decorative house ware.
+This is a huge (2 blocks long, 3 aisles and 5 rows wide) open-air market mostly with jewelry and decorative houseware.

-Saint Gregory the Illuminator Cathedral (Yerevan Cathedral) is currently the largest cathedral of the Armenian Apostolic Church in the world and considered to be one of the largest religious buildings in the South Caucasus along with the Holy Trinity Cathedral of Tbilisi.
+Saint Gregory the Illuminator Cathedral (Yerevan Cathedral) is currently the largest cathedral of the Armenian Apostolic Church in the world and is considered to be one of the largest religious buildings in the South Caucasus along with the Holy Trinity Cathedral of Tbilisi.
 It’s visible from many corners of Yerevan.

 The cathedral was constructed between 1997-2001 and consecrated in 2001, the 1700th anniversary of the proclamation of Christianity as the state religion of Armenia.
 It houses the relics of Saint Gregory the Illuminator and the Holy Remains of St. Gregory that were brought from Naples, Italy.
 Shortly after the consecration of the cathedral, Pope John Paul II paid a visit to the cathedral.